monome/dust/docs/jah/step/index.md

 ## Grid Support

-Step is based on varibright grids.
-It utilizes 8 rows of and 8 or 16 columns of buttons.
+Step is designed for varibright grids.
+It utilizes 8 rows and 8 or 16 columns of buttons.

 ## Options